Postcode Address File: Alias data

 Royal Mail, in their guide to the data products imply that the county alias information was provided when Royal Mail removed the former postal county from the main file.

 Errors

 Royal Mail acknowledges that the PAF contains errors, and publishes forms for submitting error reports.
-A very small number of addresses are not listed correctly, and others (especially new developments) may not be listed at all for a period of time.
+A very small number of addresses are not listed correctly, and others (especially new developments) may not be listed at all for a time.

 Costs and public availability

 Between 2004 and 2006 a consultation was taken about the future management of the PAF.
 The proposal to release it for use at low or no cost was rejected, and the business model where it was used to raise money from profitable corporations was retained.

 The accounts for the PAF for 2005/6 disclosed an income of £18million, 8.6% of which was profit.

 Following a government consultation, on 1 April 2010 Ordnance Survey released co-ordinate data for all Great Britain postcodes (but not their address elements) for re-use free of charge under an attribution-only licence, as part of OS OpenData.